engineyard/ey-docs/pages/appcloud-intro.md

-# Engine Yard AppCloud
+# Engine Yard Cloud

 ## Our Most Popular Cloud Platform
-Easily deploy your Rails and Ruby applications to Amazon's EC2 cloud using the Engine Yard [[AppCloud|http://www.engineyard.com/products/appcloud]] Platform.
-From smaller-scale web applications that run within a single compute instance, to production applications that require the elasticity, scalability and reliability of multiple instances running at "full-tilt", Engine Yard's AppCloud can scale with your needs.
+Easily deploy your Rails and Ruby applications to Amazon's EC2 cloud using the Engine Yard [[Cloud|http://www.engineyard.com/products/appcloud]] Platform.
+From smaller-scale web applications that run within a single compute instance, to production applications that require the elasticity, scalability and reliability of multiple instances running at "full-tilt", Engine Yard's Cloud can scale with your needs.

-## Benefits of using AppCloud
+## Benefits of using Cloud

-With Engine Yard AppCloud you only pay for what you use.
+With Engine Yard Cloud you only pay for what you use.
 There are no setup or environment fees, and you don't need your own separate Amazon AWS account.
 Automated load balancing and full spectrum monitoring mean that you get the reliability you need, along with essential infrastructure services such as persistent storage, web-based gem installs,